• About

 I know it’s hot in Belize, but bring something with sleeves.
 This should be their tourism slogan.

-After the snorkel sunburn of 2016 I needed much Ibuprofen.
+After the snorkel sunburn of the century I needed much Ibuprofen.
 During the 2-hour cross-country chicken bus ride through the uncontrolled wildfires of Belize, I needed much Ibuprofen.

 Luckily, Belize has pharmacies and you can purchase drugs by the pill (Ibuprofen among them), the way I wish you could in the U.S.